citrusevildoer/citrusevildoer/README.md

-i like lemon demon, glitch productions' newer shows (MD, TADC, TGD), south park (fandom dni) and pressure (fandom dni)
+i like lemon demon, utdr, glitch productions' newer shows (MD, TADC, TGD), south park (fandom dni) and pressure (fandom dni)

 i have many more interests but i am not interested in the fandoms nor fans and would rather not interact with them or have them be public.